 No, at Montpelier Family Dentistry, we do not treat oral cancer.
-We help to catch it.
+But we do help to catch it.
 When it comes to cancer, early detection is of critical importance.
 It can literally save your life.
-Since we are the most familiar with how your mouth looks normally, we are prepared to identify any abnormalities.
+Since we are the most familiar with how your mouth looks normally, we are better able to identify any abnormalities.
 If we see anything that looks like a pre-cancer or cancer, we will perform a biopsy.
 This is where a portion of the tissue is taken from your mouth for further testing.
-In some cases, we may refer you directly to an oncologist in the Laurel area so they can perform further tests and then discuss treatment options with you.
+In some cases, we may refer you directly to an oncologist in Laurel, MD so they can perform further tests and then discuss treatment options with you.

 When to call us: